A-Z of ATEX Concepts

 UKEX: The UK alternative to ATEX adapted as a standard post the UK leaving the European Union/BREXIT.
 During this transition EU directives were adopted into UK legislation to ensure the safe placement of equipment for potentially explosive environments.
 This meant readdressing CE quality marking to UKCA and UKEX being a part of the UKCA process.

 Zone: Gas and dust zones are used to categorise an environment according to the presence of an explosive substance.
 There are three gas zones that indicate presence; 0, 1 and 2 where zone 2 indicates the presence of an explosive gas would be in abnormal circumstances.
 We supply fans for gas zones 1 and 2.
 There are three dust zones; 20, 21 and 22.
-We offer industrial fans to dust zone 22.
+We offer industrial fans to dust zone 22 and 21.

 For a more in-depth understanding of the above terms, click through to read the specific articles on each subject.
 To view our wide range of ATEX certified fans you can download the literature below.